SAP-samples/teched2023-XP265/exercises/ex0/README.md

 <img align="right" width="350" src="/exercises/ex0/images/SCI.png" />

-SAP Cloud Identity Services are the default to authenticate and provision users in cloud solutions from SAP:
+SAP Cloud Identity Services (SCI) are the default to authenticate and provision users in cloud solutions from SAP:
-* Identity authentication
+* Identity authentication (IAS)
-* Identity provisioning
+* Identity provisioning (IPS)
-* Authorization management
+* Authorization management (AMS)
-* Integrated through the common Identity Directory
+* Integrated through the common Identity Directory (IdDS)

 The number of **pre-integrated SAP solutions** that require **SAP Cloud Identity Services** will increase.
 There is no need to separately license the usage of our services, when used with SAP cloud solutions.